-What Does Inventory Even Mean?
+Inventory Management Tip 3: What Does Inventory Even Mean?

 It’s a pretty obvious question, but to really understand the details, it bears diving deeper into the fundamentals of what inventory is, and how best to manage it for your needs.
 By knowing how these core ideas work within the framework of inventory management and your business, you can carve out your own path, rather than following someone else who might lead you astray.
-Hence, getting a firm grasp on key terms and the aims and objectives of how an E-Commerce business should manage their supply, will be a key asset in your business toolbox.
+Hence, getting a firm grasp on key terms and the aims and objectives of how an E-Commerce business should manage its supply, will be a key asset in your business toolbox.

 You can find various definitions of the term out there, but it essentially boils down to “the sum of all items used in your business that are intended for sale.”
-These are the all items and materials that go into getting your products manufactured, and includes items ready to be sold, and items that are still in production.
+These are the all items and materials that go into getting your products manufactured, and include items ready to be sold, and items that are still in production.
 This means raw materials, any work-in-progress, and your finished goods.
 You need to account for it all.

 Hence, you need to way manage all that stock and all the variables that come up.